Extend your filing deadline: Forms 7004 & 4868 are now available for business and personal tax extensions. File an extension now

 7. What is the late‑file penalty for Form 1120‑S?

-The late-file penalty for Form 1120-S is $245 per month (or part of a month) × number of shareholders in your corporation, capped at 12 months.
+The late-file penalty for Form 1120-S is generally $220 per shareholder for each month or part of a month the return is late, up to 12 months.

 Protect Your Profits.
 Late Fees Can Cost Hundreds.